dasrecord/privatecareportal/README.md

 3. ![Download & Install git](how_to_guide/3_download_install_git.png)<br>
    Download & install Git.<br>
-   This step ensures your machine understands 'git', which is a version control protocol.
+   This step ensures your machine understands 'git', which is a version control protocol.<br>
    Think "Track Changes" on steroids.

 4. ![Copy Repository Link](how_to_guide/4_copy_repo_link.png)<br>
-   Copy the repository link.
+   Copy the repository link.<br>
    The repo link for this project is https://github.com/dasrecord/privatecareportal.git

 5. ![Choose Repository Location](how_to_guide/5_choose_repo_location.png)<br>
    Choose the repository location.<br>
-   Determine the parent folder where you wish to save this website.
+   Determine the parent folder where you wish to save this website.<br>
    Do not create a folder called 'privatecareportal' - this will happen automatically later.

 6. ![Clone the Repo](how_to_guide/6_clone_repo.png)<br>